-Your ability to transfer the notes at a time or price you desire may be limited by the absence of an active trading market, which may not develop.
+Your ability to transfer the Series C Preferred Units at a time or price you desire may be limited by the absence of an active trading market, which may not develop.

-Although we have registered the offer and sale of the notes under the Securities Act of 1933, as amended, we do not intend to apply for the listing of the notes on any securities exchange or for the quotation of the notes on any automated dealer quotation system.
-In addition, although the underwriters have informed us that they intend to make a market in the notes of each series, as permitted by applicable laws and regulations, they are not obligated to make markets in the notes, and they may discontinue their market-making activities at any time without notice.
-Active markets for the notes may not develop or, if developed, may not continue.
-In the absence of active trading markets, you may not be able to transfer the notes within the time or at the prices you desire.
+Although we have registered the offer and sale of the Series C Preferred Units under the Securities Act, as amended, we do not intend to apply for the listing of the Series C Preferred Units on any securities exchange or for the quotation of the notes on any automated dealer quotation system.
+In addition, although the underwriters have informed us that they intend to make a market in the Series C Preferred Units, as permitted by applicable laws and regulations, they are not obligated to, and they may discontinue their market-making activities at any time without notice.
+Active markets for the notes may not developed, may not continue.
+In the absence of active trading markets, you may not be able to transfer your Series C Preferred Units within the time or at the prices you desire.